bhk/build/example.md

 To define an alias, define a variable named `Alias[NAME].in` to specify a list of targets to be built when NAME is given as a goal, *or* define `Alias[NAME].command` to specify a command to be executed when NAME is given as a goal.
 Or define both.
+Then, when Minion sees `NAME` listed on the command line, it will know it should build the corresponding `Alias[NAME]` instance.

 This next Makefile defines alias goals for "default" and "deploy":